-Jennifer A. Migliori practices in the area of U.S. domestic and international taxation, wealth transfer planning and business transactions.
-Ms. Migliori assists multijurisdictional U.S. and offshore clients with tax-minimization strategies.
-She has experience developing and implementing tax-efficient cross-border investment structures.
-Ms. Migliori also assists families with generational wealth and asset transfers and pre-immigration tax planning.
+Jennifer A. Migliori practices in the area of domestic and international taxation and business transaction planning.
+Ms. Migliori assists multijurisdictional clients with tax-minimization strategies and has experience developing and implementing tax-efficient investment structures.
 Her practice includes entity and trust formation.
-She also counsels clients on matters concerning asset protection, business succession planning, and the formation and maintenance of for-profit and not-for-profit organizations.
+She also counsels clients on matters concerning the formation and maintenance of for-profit and not-for-profit organizations.

-Ms. Migliori has experience working with financial institutions, accountants, and advisors in connection with the U.S. tax treatment of U.S. and foreign-based assets.
-This includes advice concerning the withholding of tax on resident and nonresident aliens and foreign entities, compliance with federal tax and information reporting requirements, and addressing tax issues arising under the Foreign Investment in Real Property Tax Act (FIRPTA), in connection with the acquisition and sale of U.S. real estate by foreign persons.
-She has developed an expertise in the various international information sharing arrangements, and regularly advises clients and their advisors on compliance issues arising under U.S. tax treaties, the Foreign Account Tax Compliance Act (FATCA), exchange of information agreements, and the Common Reporting Standard (CRS).
-In addition, she assists clients with tax controversy matters including audit representation and voluntary disclosures.
+Ms. Migliori has experience representing investors, fund managers, family offices, financial institutions and advisors.
+In connection with the acquisition and sale of U.S. real estate, she has experience addressing tax issues arising under the Foreign Investment in Real Property Tax Act (FIRPTA) and 1031 like-kind exchange transactions.
+She has developed a focus on the various international information sharing arrangements, and regularly advises clients and their advisors on issues arising under tax treaties, the Foreign Account Tax Compliance Act (FATCA), exchange of information agreements and the Common Reporting Standard (CRS).
+In addition, she frequently assists clients with expatriation and pre-immigration tax planning and tax controversy matters, including audit representation and voluntary disclosures.

 Ms. Migliori is admitted to practice law in Florida and Pennsylvania, and before the U.S. Tax Court.
 Ms. Migliori earned her LL.M. in Taxation from the New York University School of Law and her law degree from University of Virginia School of Law, where she was Editor-in-Chief of the Virginia Tax Review.
 She is a magna cum laude graduate of the University of Miami School of Business, where she studied accounting.
 She is a graduate of the Florida Fellows Institute of the American College of Trust and Estate Counsel (ACTEC).